 The 96-bed maximum security facility is a federal building operated by Correctional Service Canada and opened in January 2015.

-Elite Construction Inc. was found guilty of a violation of the Ontario ‘Construction’ regulation 213/91 section 37(1) which states,
+Elite Construction Inc. was found guilty of a contravention of the Ontario ‘Construction’ regulation 213/91 section 37(1) which states,

 “Material or equipment at a project shall be stored and moved in a manner that does not endanger a worker.”

-Elite Construction Inc. was also found guilty of a violation of the Occupational Health and Safety Act, (OHSA) section 23(1)(a) which states,
+Elite Construction Inc. was also found guilty of a contravention of the Occupational Health and Safety Act, (OHSA) section 23(1)(a) which states,

 “A constructor shall ensure, on a project undertaken by the constructor that,